Victor Robles Player Props: Nationals vs. Cubs

 Victor Robles At The Plate

-- Robles has driven in a run in seven games this season (26.9%), including one multiple-RBI game.
+- Robles has driven in a run in seven games this year (25.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.